Vietnam.vn - Nền tảng quảng bá Việt Nam

 Border guards and people harvest the 2023-2024 Winter-Spring rice crop.
 Photo: Internet

 Through contact with experts in the field of plant varieties, farmers will be equipped with more knowledge about cultivation, crop management and application of new techniques, contributing to improving production levels.
-After a period of surveying and organizing conferences to discuss the issue of converting rice varieties for people, the unit, together with the People's Committee of Huong Phung commune, reported and proposed to the Department of Agriculture and Rural Development of Huong Hoa district for the station to work with the commune to build a model of "Converting high-yield, high-quality crop varieties", and at the same time, test-planting the pair of rice varieties TBR97, TBR 225 in the Winter-Spring crop 2021-2022 at 2 households of Mr. Ho Van Khun and Mr. Ho Van Phoi in But Viet village on an area of 10 sao (5,000m2).
+After a period of surveying and organizing conferences to discuss the issue of converting rice varieties for people, the unit, together with the People's Committee of Huong Phung commune, reported and proposed to the Department of Agriculture and Rural Development of Huong Hoa district to let the station and the commune build a model of "Converting high-yield, high-quality plant varieties", and at the same time, test-planting the pair of rice varieties TBR97 and TBR 225 in the Winter-Spring crop of 2021-2022 at 2 households of Mr. Ho Van Khun and Mr. Ho Van Phoi in But Viet village on an area of 10 sao (5,000m2).
 With optimal characteristics of resistance to pests and diseases, good tolerance to harsh climates, and short growing time, right from the first harvest, these two new rice varieties have yielded over 300kg/sao, nearly double that of the old rice varieties.

 Thanh Tung